FGMEMBERS/UH-1/Models/Liveries/Readme.txt

+LUFTWAFFE

+MARINES

 NAVY

-These liveries were made by : Brett Harrison 2009
+These liveries were made by : Todd MAROIS 2009

 Thanks to him.